mlmedia/mysql-backup-script/README.md

 For example, the above it to set the script to run once a week at 4am on Monday.
 In addition, the output will be logged to a file and time stamped.

-In order to delete the old logs on a regular basis add the following line to the crontab, which will automatically run every day at 5am and delete log files older than 25 days.
+In order to delete the old logs on a regular basis, add the following line to the crontab.
+The following will automatically run every day at 5am and delete log files older than 25 days.

 ```bash
 0 5 * * * find $HOME/logs/*.log -mtime +25 -exec rm -f {} \; > /dev/null 2>&1
 ```

 ### More testing
-Check your `~/__data` and `~/logs` files for a few days to make sure it's working as expected.
+Check your `~/__data` and `~/logs` files and your S3 bucket for a few days to make sure it's working as expected.